DPBandA/job-management-tracking-system/doc/Development.md

 # Purchasing (Financial Administration)
+- Impl sendPurchaseReqEmail() for sending generic PR email.
 - Impl the use of email templates stored in the resources folder.
-  * Impl emailProcurementOfficers(), emailTeamLeader().
-  * Fill out email template for team leader and send email.
+  * Impl sending email to the PO when the PR is edited by anyone except the PO.
   * Impl sending email to persons except the person who edited the PR.
 For example if the procurement officer (PO) edits the PR send emails to the orginator and the team leader (TL) of the department.